Elmwood Park High School (Illinois): National Honor Society

 Elmwood Park High School is chartered as the Harold Grothen Chapter of the National Honor Society of Secondary Schools.

 Academics

 In 2005, Elmwood Park had an average composite ACT score of 22.0, and graduated 92.9% of its senior class.
 The average class size is 20.3.
 Elmwood Park has made Adequate Yearly Progress on the Prairie State Achievement Examination in 2009 for the first time in years, a state test part of the No Child Left Behind Act.
 As of 2013, U.S. News & World Report had ranked the school in the top 10 percent in Illinois and in the U.S.

 Athletics

-Elmwood Park competes in the Metro Suburban Conference and Illinois High School Association.
+Elmwood Park competes in the Upstate Eight Conference and Illinois High School Association.

 Elmwood Park Tigers 2012 Football team won the Metro Suburban Conference Title for the first time since 1985.
 They were co-champions of the Metro Suburban Conference again in 2017.